FCPercival/Dungeon-and-Dragons-Extended-Character-sheet/README.md

 It is possible to add further languages with ease by creating a new "strings-XX.tex" file (Pull requests are welcome).

 # How to compile the LaTeX file
+**Already compiled PDFs can be found on the releases page.**
-To compile the LaTeX file use LuaLaTeX.
+To compile the LaTeX file, use LuaLaTeX.
-The _eforms_ package is needed and is not included into TeXLive due to licensing issues.
+The _eforms_ package is required and is not included in TeXLive due to licensing issues.

 ## How to install eforms if you are using TexLive
 Download the code from https://ctan.org/pkg/eforms, compile it and then move the directory into: